hphelion/documentation/commercial/GA1/commercial.eula.md

 ##Part 2–Additional License Authorizations for Software

 This Part 2 includes Additional License Authorizations (ALA) for the Software.
 You may use the Software in accordance with the terms of this ALA in addition to the terms of your agreement with HP, or in the absence of such agreement, the HP End User License Agreement (EULA) in Part 1 above as well as the Ancillary and Open Source Software license terms listed in Part 3.
-You may also be referred to as “Customer” below.
+You may also be referred to as "Customer" below.

 **Definitions**